 State bodies’ reaction to protest varies, and has become a complicated network of rules and procedures that, while appearing to validate South Africans’ right to protest, also contain and constrain it – and often, in the confusion, trample those rights.

 There is also an awareness, particularly since the violent protests in Tshwane over mayoral candidates as well as the burning of schools in Vuwani earlier this year, that some of what look at first like delivery protests can be a sign of factional power battles in which hired hands are fomenting trouble for the sake of conniving elites.

-The student protests in favour of lower fees that reached a peak this time last year have reached another peak recently. report this week, great damage to property has been done, and violence has erupted as university managements bring in private security to block the attempts of what they see as a minority of students trying to bring institutions to a halt.
+The student protests in favour of lower fees that reached a peak this time last year have reached another peak recently.
+As we also report this week, great damage to property has been done, and violence has erupted as university managements bring in private security to block the attempts of what they see as a minority of students trying to bring institutions to a halt.

 In that respect, these managements may be correct – that a small, self-styled revolutionary group within the #FeesMustFall movement is responsible for the latest disruptions, and that their actions do not resonate with the broader alliance that grew in the lead-up to last year’s Union Buildings protest and developed further in the months that followed.
 It brought together a wider range of students to protest over a wider range of issues than had hitherto been the case, and perhaps that was part of the reason it declined, dissipated its energy to a large degree and left a space open for hooliganism to take the place of genuine protest.